 Homeschooling families are eligible for the Canada Child Benefit, the Disability Tax Credit, the Ontario Child Benefit and any other tax credits or benefits related to families and children in Ontario and Canada, but they are not homeschooling specific.

-Part-time attendance is legal but is at the discretion of the principal, sometimes overridden by the school board.
-Please view our page on Part Time Homeschool for a more detailed answer.
+Part-time attendance at a public school is legal but is at the discretion of the principal, sometimes overridden by the school board.

 No. Policy/Program Memoranda are not laws.
 They are designed to bring clarity to existing laws, and provide direction to the relevant agencies on how to carry out the law.